-Luxury villas blended with a lush jungle or landscaped into huge granite boulders, an idyllic bay in a remote peninsula… and its own time zone—this is the perfect recipe for a beautiful, rustic retreat.
+Luxury villas blended with a lush jungle or landscaped into huge granite boulders, an idyllic bay in a remote peninsula… and its own time zone—Six Senses Ninh Van Bay has the perfect recipe for a beautiful, rustic retreat.

 The Six Senses style

 This is a classic luxury beach resort, built in the Six Senses’ hallmark rustic style.
 Architecture and interiors strongly draw from local traditions, with thatched roofs and use of bamboo, teak and rattan as well as simple, raw wooden elements.

 Fine details complement the aesthetics: wooden bath-tub for two, taps made out of ordinary iron and thick ropes as door handles… or soap, wrapped in a coarse recycled paper.

 Space, the rusticity of design and harmony with the environment make the Six Senses Ninh Van Bay one of the best examples of a hotel that follows the philosophy of simple, eco-friendly luxury.